iree-org/iree-llvm-sandbox/README.md

 ## Configure and build

-The sandbox can be optionally built with or without IREE integration (for accessing IREE specific IR and evaluating on IREE compatible targets):
+The sandbox must be built with IREE integration.

 Note that useful python environment `activate` scripts for `mlirdev` and `mlirdev-debug` are provided in the `scripts` directory.

-### Building with IREE

 Checkout the [IREE](https://github.com/google/iree) GitHub repo next to this directory and initialize submodules: